-Students desiring to change their program of study - whether that involves a change of major, minor, or degree - must complete the appropriate form available from the Office of the Registrar.
+Students desiring to change their program of study - whether a change of major, minor, or degree - must complete the appropriate form available from the Office of the Registrar.
+Changes in a student's program of study that are completed after the Add/Drop date of the current term will be processed for the following term.

-Course Substitutions
+Course Substitutions/Waivers

-Only under unavoidable and exceptional circumstances will the faculty permit substitution for or exemption from the prescribed curricula.
-When it becomes necessary to request a deviation from the prescribed course of study, students should consult the Department Chair.
-Deviations from degree requirements published in the Bulletin must be endorsed by the appropriate Department Chair.
+Only under unavoidable and exceptional circumstances will the faculty permit substitution for or waiver from the prescribed curricula.
+When it becomes necessary to request a deviation from the prescribed course of study, students should consult their academic advisor.
+Deviations from General Education requirements must be approved by the Provost (or Provost's designee).
+Deviations from Program, Major, Minor, Concentration, or Cognate requirements must be approved by the appropriate Department Chair.